zextras/tech-doc/source/carbonio/install/roles/role-wsc.rst

 If you plan to install |wsc| on an existing Node, the following adjustments apply to the procedure.

 #.
-In Section :ref:`role-wsc-packages`, remove package
-   :file:`service-discover-agent` from the list of packages to be installed

-#.
 Skip Sections :ref:`role-wsc-bootstrap` and :ref:`role-wsc-mesh`

 #.
 Install package :file:`carbonio-ws-collaboration-ui` on the